eBay/tsv-utils/README.md

 * Relational operators: `--str-lt`, `--str-gt`, etc.
 * Case insensitive tests: `--istr-eq`, `--istr-in-fld`, etc.
 * Regular expressions: `--regex`, `--not-regex`, etc.
-* Length: `--char-len-lt`, `--byte-len-gt`, etc.
+* Field length: `--char-len-lt`, `--byte-len-gt`, etc.

-The earlier `--not-empty` example showed a "field list".
+The earlier `--not-empty` example uses a "field list".
 Fields lists specify a set of fields and can be used with most operators.
 For example, the following command ensures that fields 1-3 and 7 are less-than 100:
 ```
 $ tsv-filter -H --lt 1-3,7:100 file.tsv
 ```

-Most of the TSV Utilities support field lists.
+Most of the TSV Utilities tools support field lists.
 See [Field numbers and field-lists](docs/ToolReference.md#field-numbers-and-field-lists) in the [Tools reference](docs/ToolReference.md) document for details.

 Bash completion is especially helpful with `tsv-filter`.
 It allows quickly seeing and selecting from the different operators available.
 See [bash completion](docs/TipsAndTricks.md#enable-bash-completion) on the [Tips and tricks](docs/TipsAndTricks.md) page for setup information.